 For M.Ed. candidates only (except Adult Ed.).
-In lieu of the capstone project, thesis, or the written comprehensive and oral follow-up examinations, the M.Ed. student will submit and defend an Action Research Project and will maintain a Graduate Candidate File (GCF) in ALCA.
+In lieu of the thesis, capstone project, written comprehensive and oral follow-up examination, or practicum, the M.Ed. student will submit and defend an Action Research Project and will maintain a Graduate Candidate File (GCF) in ALCA.
 M.Ed. program options require three checkpoints: Milestone 1, Milestone 2, and Milestone 3.
 Below are procedures and details for M.Ed. candidates:

 Required during first semester of enrollment.
 M.Ed. students will complete the course requirements for EDUC 5010/Graduate Study Seminar, will establish an ALCA account, and will contact graduate advisory committee members once they are assigned.
-Also during the first semester, M.Ed. students will complete Milestone 1 by meeting with the graduate advisory committee or its chair, by completing the plan of study and graduate advisory committee forms, by having the appropriate credentials and required paperwork submitted to the Office of Graduate Studies (FA #212), by putting in appropiate materials to the Graduate Candidate File in ALCA, and by going over program expectations with the graduate advisory committee.
+Also during the first semester, M.Ed. students will complete Milestone 1 by meeting with the graduate advisory committee or its chair, by completing the graduate advisory committee form, by having the appropriate credentials and required paperwork submitted to the Office of Graduate Studies (FA #212), by putting in appropiate materials to the Graduate Candidate File in ALCA, and by going over program expectations with the graduate advisory committee.
 All of these elements are required before further enrollment in graduate courses are allowed.